Brain Health

 It is important to note that not everyone who has these risk factors will develop Alzheimer’s disease.
 In fact, most people who have these risk factors will never develop the disease.

-See also Ways to Brighten Your Eyes Naturally
+See also 10 Ways to Improve Your Memory Instantly

 4. Risk factors for Alzheimer’s disease